Willy Adames Player Props: Brewers vs. Mariners

 Mariners Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Mariners pitching staff ranks 20th in the league.
+- The Mariners pitching staff ranks 20th in MLB with a collective 8.5 strikeouts per nine innings.

-- Mariners pitchers combine to allow 10 home runs (0.6 per game), the second-fewest in baseball.
+- Mariners pitchers combine to give up 11 home runs (0.6 per game), the second-fewest in the league.

-- Flexen (0-2) takes the mound for the Mariners to make his third start of the season.
+- The right-hander's last time out came on Wednesday against the Chicago Cubs, when he tossed 6 2/3 innings, surrendering one earned run while allowing four hits.

-- His last appearance came on Tuesday against the Chicago Cubs, when the right-hander threw 2 1/3 innings, surrendering eight earned runs while allowing 10 hits.
+- In three games this season, the 25-year-old has an ERA of 2.70, with 10.8 strikeouts per nine innings.
+Opponents are batting .226 against him.

 © 2023 Data Skrive.
 All rights reserved.